Ratan Ka Rishta

-Ratan Ka Rishta, also known as Swayamvar Season 3, is a marriage reality television show in India on Imagine TV.
-It is the third season of the Swayamvar series after Swayamwar and Rakhi Ka Swayamwar.
-The bride of the season is Ratan Raajputh and the show's name is based on her name.
+Ratan Ka Rishta, also known as Swayamvar Season 3, was a marriage reality television show in India on Imagine TV.
+It was the third season of the Swayamvar series after Swayamwar and Rakhi Ka Swayamwar.
+The bride of the season was Ratan Raajputh.
 It premiered on 30 May 2011.

 A mobile video game based on the television show was released by UTV Indiagames, titled Ratan Ka Rishta.

 Winner

-Abhinav Sharma won the show.
-He hails from Uttranchal and professionally is a Software Engineer.
-Ratan Rajput did not marry Abhinav Sharma; they got engaged in 2011 but broke off their engagement due to numerous incompatibilities, including long-distance issues and differing priorities.
+Abhinav Sharma, a Software Engineer from Uttranchal won the show.
+The couple got engaged in 2011 but broke off their engagement due to numerous incompatibilities, including long-distance issues and differing priorities.